BE-Webdesign/wp-graphql-docs/using.md

 ### ChromieQL

-Once ChromieQL is installed, you will want to open it up from the icon in the upper right of chrome.
+After installing ChromieQL, you will want to open it up from the icon in the upper right of Chrome.
 It should look something like this:

 ![](ChromieQL.png)